-A. Contractor shall provide blocking in walls for plastic laminate support.
+A. Contractor shall provide blocking in walls for casework support.

-3.03 WINDOW SILL AND WINDOW SURROUND INSTALLATION
+3.03 CASEWORK INSTALLATION

-- A. Install windowsills and window surrounds plumb, level, true and straight with no distortions.
+- A. Install casework (countertops, window sills, and other plastic laminate covered wood work) plumb, level, true and straight with no distortions.
 Shim as required using concealed shims.
-Where windowsills abut other finished work, scribe and cut for accurate fit.
-Provide filler strips, scribe strips and molding as indicated or required, and in finish to complement plastic laminate. - B. Anchor windowsills and window surrounds securely in place with concealed fasteners, anchored into structural support members of wall construction.
+Where casework abuts other finished work, scribe and cut for accurate fit.
+Provide filler strips, scribe strips and molding as indicated or required, and in finish to match. - B. Anchor countertops and windowsills securely in place with concealed fasteners, anchored into structural support members of wall construction or countertop brackets.
+Comply with manufacturer's instructions for support of units.